SMEFT chromomagnetic dipole operator contributions to $t{\bar t}$ production at approximate NNLO in QCD

 In this section we present results for the total cross section for $t{\bar t}$ production at the LHC, including the effect of the dimension-six operator in Eq.~(\ref{opdef}).
 We consider diagrams containing at most one effective operator insertion.
 The cross section can be written as a polynomial of second degree in the Wilson coefficient,

 where $\beta_0$ is the SM cross section, $\beta_1$ is the contribution derived from the interference of SM diagrams and diagrams with one SMEFT insertion, while $\beta_2$ corresponds to the cross section terms derived by squaring diagrams with one SMEFT insertion.
+Notice that we have normalized the SMEFT coefficients in the equation above in order for the $\beta_i$ to have all the same dimension.

 The complete LO and NLO QCD results are calculated using { \sc MadGraph5\_aMC@NLO} \cite{MG5} and the { \sc SMEFT@NLO} model \cite{Degrande:2020evl}.
 We use MSHT20~\cite{MSHT20} pdf in our calculations and we set the factorization and renormalization scales equal to each other, with this common scale denoted by $\mu$.
 For the total cross section, the central results are obtained by setting $\mu=m_t$, where $m_t$ is the top-quark mass and it is taken to be $m_t$ = 172.5 GeV.
 Scale uncertainties are obtained by varying the common scale $\mu$ in the range $m_t/2\leq \mu\leq 2 m_t$, and pdf uncertainties are also computed.